cse110-fa22-group9/Team9Repository/source/docs/CardObjects.md

 **createActionListeners(data, seasonNumber, shadowDom)**

 This function takes in the current selected season and then generates event listeners to switch seasons.
 If a season is clicked it will update the current html to reflect the checkbox array for that season.
 For the checkboxes which are displayed, event listeners are generated so that the data.episodeArrat booleans are updated depending on if the checkboxes are checked or unchecked.
+This also creates an event listener for the trash icon.

 *Parameters:*
 | Name | Type | Description |